-In line with the Curriculum for Excellence, the school has a focus on ensuring pupils develop as responsible citizens.
+In line with the Curriculum for Excellence, the school has a duty to support our pupils to develop as Responsible Citizens.
 Consistent with this is a focus by all school staff to encourage young people to maintain a clean and litter free school environment.
 Staff do this by encouraging the use of the recycling bins situated throughout the school building and grounds as well as setting a positive example for pupils.

-Pupils will receive recognition from school staff for effective use of the bins throughout the school and have been trained in line with our Communication Policy on how best to communicate this positive feedback to pupils.
+Pupils will receive recognition from school staff for effective use of the recycling bins throughout the school and, in line with our Communication Policy, staff are aware on how best to support pupil understanding and connections in the most meaningful way to the individual pupil.
 New Struan School continues this effective work in relation to maintaining Eco School status.

-4. THE SCHOOL GROUNDS
+5. THE SCHOOL GROUNDS